dnitsch/configmanager/README.md

 - Partition Key [`PARTITION_KEY`]
 	- > This could correspond to the component/service name
 - Row Key [`ROW_KEY`]
-	- > This could correspond to the property itself a group of properties
+	- > This could correspond to the property itself or a group of properties
 	- > e.g. `AZTABLESTORE://globalconfigstorageaccount/domainXyz/serviceXyz/db` => `{"value":{"host":"foo","port":1234,"enabled":true}}`
+	- > It will continue to work the same way with additional keyseparators inside values.

-> NOTE: if you store a more complex object inside a top level `value` property, this will also work for simple properties.
+> NOTE: if you store a more complex object inside a top level `value` property this will reduce the number of columns and normalize the table - **THE DATA INSIDE THE VALUE MUST BE JSON PARSEABLE**
-> NOTE2: it will continue to work the same way for keyseparator.

-So that it would look like this `AZTABLESTORE://STORAGE_ACCOUNT_NAME/TABLE_NAME/PARTITION_KEY/ROW_KEY`

 All the usual token rules apply e.g. of `keySeparator`